-In this poignant memoir, Stan Maron recounts his troubled childhood in a New Jersey beach town in the 1930’s.
+In this poignant story about living and working in New York City, Stan Maron recounts his troubled childhood in a New Jersey beach town in the 1930’s.
 After his mother’s mysterious death, his father, Jacob, a garment worker with a blazing temper, places Stan in a Brooklyn foster home at the age of ten.
 Unwanted and

 unruly, young Stanley learns to fight, gamble, drink and play pool.
 He drops out of high school and supports himself by waiting tables, delivering racks of clothing, loading bricks at demolition sites and finally becoming a street peddler.
 He meets a cast of colorful char-acters and hawking goods on the sidewalks of New York in the 1950’s and ’60’s, when the city supported myriad manufacturing companies.